RetroDECK/ES-DE/CONTRIBUTING.md

 In addition to the information below about work on ES-DE itself, the project is currently looking for a developer to create a configuration utility for customizing systems (i.e. to avoid having to manually edit XML configuration files).
 For various reasons this should be a standalone application, and it needs to be cross-platform with support for Windows, macOS and Linux.
 Get in touch if you would be interested in working on this!

-Apart from the above there are basically four areas where help is needed:
+Apart from the above there are basically three areas where help is needed:

 * Programming: If you are experienced with developing cross-platform client applications in C++ then ES-DE could be an interesting project!
 Although the application does not have a huge codebase, it is still fairly complex as it covers many different areas like OpenGL rendering, audio playback, video playback, controller input, network access, XML and JSON parsing etc. To work on the project you need to be able to test your code on Linux, macOS and Windows, but apart from that it should hopefully be fairly straightforward.

-* Graphics: There are a few different areas where help is needed, but primarily it would be to create game systems vector graphics for the default slate-DE theme as it's missing a lot of assets today.
-Check out [MISSING.md](themes/slate-DE/MISSING.md) for more details about this.

 * Emulator configuration and testing: As one of the main goals of ES-DE is easy setup, the application needs to ship with all game systems preconfigured.
 This means that the es_systems.xml files have to be populated with both default and alternative emulators for all supported operating systems.
 There could also be a need to add additional platforms that ES-DE does not support today.
 Please refer to [USERGUIDE-DEV.md](USERGUIDE-DEV.md#supported-game-systems) for the current game systems status.
 You can also review the es_systems.xml files directly: [unix/es_systems.xml](resources/systems/unix/es_systems.xml), [macos/es_systems.xml](resources/systems/macos/es_systems.xml) and [windows/es_systems.xml](resources/systems/windows/es_systems.xml).